Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Ex-post confirmation of carbon sequestration
+Ex-post assessment of actual carbon sequestration over time

 This allows: